Erdoğan, guest of Viktor Orban, embarks on Hungary trip

 President Recep Tayyip Erdoğan left for Budapest Sunday for a one-day trip.
 Accompanied by a delegation of ministers, Erdoğan will attend Hungary's founding day celebrations and watch events at World Athletics Championships hosted by Hungary and attended by Turkish athletes.
 Erdoğan is among the guests of Hungarian Prime Minister Viktor Orban, a close friend at the helm of Türkiye's major ally in Europe.

-During the visit, Erdoğan and Orban will discuss all aspects of bilateral relations as well as regional and international issues.
+Erdoğan and Orban met in the capital Budapest for talks.
+During the closed-door meeting, they discussed all aspects of bilateral relations as well as regional and international issues.

 Erdoğan is also expected to hold sideline talks with other counterparts, including Serbian President Aleksandar Vucic, who will participate in the celebrations and events.
 The Emir of Qatar and the presidents of Azerbaijan, Kyrgyzstan, Uzbekistan and Turkmenistan, as well as top officials from Bosnia-Herzegovina, were also expected to attend the celebrations and events.